 - Reduce the future costs of special education, rehabilitation and health care needs

-Early Intervention for a congenitally Deafblind child may include:-
+Early intervention for a congenitally Deafblind child may include:-

-- Assistive technology devices and services – equipment and services that are used to improve or maintain the abilities of children living with deafblindness enable them to participate in such activities as playing, communication, eating or moving.
+- Assistive technology devices and services – equipment and services that are used to improve or maintain the abilities of children living with deafblindness to enable them to participate in such activities as playing, communication, eating or moving.

 - Audiology – identifies and provides services for children with hearing loss.